Mourinho's methods will take a long time to take hold at Tottenham: Tactical lessons from the Premier League | Goal.com

 He needs time and the fans need to show patience, no matter how alarming things may look for the remainder of 2018-19.
 It will take a long time for Mourinho’s methods to take hold, not to mention a couple of transfer windows.

-Christian Eriksen and Dele Alli were anonymous in the 1-0 loss at St. Mary's and that appeared to set the tone for a performance in which Spurs’ formation was woefully disconnected.
+Christian Eriksen and Dele Alli were anonymous in the 1-0 loss at St. Mary's and that appeared to set the tone for a performance in which Spurs were gutless and their formation woefully disconnected.

 Neither Eriksen nor Moussa Sissoko showed for the ball when the centre-backs had possession, severing that first connection, while Dele ambled around the pitch, ensuring Harry Kane and Lucas Moura became isolated from the midfield.